moon636/revision-notes/README.md

-# Task 1 (Todo-List)a
+# Task 1 (Todo-List)
 ## Activity A (I) <br>
 ### Planning and system requirements <br>
-•	Specify the minimum system requirements to run the application. <br>
+-	Specify the minimum system requirements to run the application. <br>
-  o	Processor <br>
+  .
+Processor <br>
-  o	RAM <br>
+  .
+RAM <br>
-  o	Hard disk space <br>
+  .
+Hard disk space <br>
-  o	Graphics card <br>
+  -	Graphics card <br>
-  o	Display <br>
+  -	Display <br>
-•	Specify the minimum mobile requirements to run the application. <br>
+-	Specify the minimum mobile requirements to run the application. <br>
-  o	Processor <br>
+  .
+Processor <br>
-  o	RAM
+  .
+RAM
-  o	Android or IOS version
+  .
+Android or IOS version
-  o	Battery capacity
+  .
+Battery capacity
 ### Research
-•	Find at least 3 examples of applications that match the type you want to develop.
+-	Find at least 3 examples of applications that match the type you want to develop.
-•	State the features they all have in common and how they are used.
+-	State the features they all have in common and how they are used.
-• Find out about the legalities involved in making an application like this, Data, permissions and all
+- Find out about the legalities involved in making an application like this, Data, permissions and all
-•	Give a detailed description of how these applications work (each).
+-	Give a detailed description of how these applications work (each).
-•	State the negative sides you have found in the application.
+-	State the negative sides you have found in the application.
-•	While talking about a specific application show screenshots of the interface to enable the reader to better understand what you are talking about.
+-	While talking about a specific application show screenshots of the interface to enable the reader to better understand what you are talking about.
-•	Evaluate the UI of the application, state what you like and what you would fix.
+-	Evaluate the UI of the application, state what you like and what you would fix.
-•	If the applications have a website, take screenshots of the interface and evaluate them
+-	If the applications have a website, take screenshots of the interface and evaluate them
-•	Talk about the website and how it works.
+-	Talk about the website and how it works.
-•	Talk about how usable the website was.
+-	Talk about how usable the website was.
-o	Learnability: How easy can the user understand it
+  .
+Learnability: How easy can the user understand it
-o	Efficiently: How easy can the user perform tasks
+  .
+Efficiently: How easy can the user perform tasks
-o	Errors: How many errors can the user encounter and how is it handled
+  .
+Errors: How many errors can the user encounter and how is it handled
-o	Satisfaction: How pleasant looking is design
+  .
+Satisfaction: How pleasant looking is design
-•	Talk about all this in detail for all the websites.
+-	Talk about all this in detail for all the websites.
-•	Talk about empathy map and how you will use it in the design.
+-	Talk about empathy map and how you will use it in the design.
 [Feel, thinks, says, does]

 ## Activity A (II)
 ### The Proposal
-•	In the proposal start with a [Motivational type sentence that gives the solution importance
+-	In the proposal start with a [Motivational type sentence that gives the solution importance
-•	List what I have been asked to do/ or what the owner wants.
+-	List what I have been asked to do/ or what the owner wants.
-•	List the reason they want to build this solution, start with a paragraph that explains, then list
+-	List the reason they want to build this solution, start with a paragraph that explains, then list
-•	List the benefits this might have.
+-	List the benefits this might have.
 Start with a brief explanation and then list.
-•	Talk more on how this solution will help.
+-	Talk more on how this solution will help.
-•	State what the client would like the system to have.
+-	State what the client would like the system to have.
 Use the words [Must, should, could] and list them according to importance.
-•	List the different parts/layers of the system like [Mobile, web, database].
+-	List the different parts/layers of the system like [Mobile, web, database].
 Explain then list.
-•	Create a use case diagram that visualises how the system would work.
+-	Create a use case diagram that visualises how the system would work.
-•	Explain how this works a bit.
+-	Explain how this works a bit.
-•	Using a quality model like FURPS (Functionality, usability, Reliability, Performance and supportability) explain how your proposal will meet all this.
+-	Using a quality model like FURPS (Functionality, usability, Reliability, Performance and supportability) explain how your proposal will meet all this.
-•	In the functionality, make sure to list the functional and non-functional requirements.
+-	In the functionality, make sure to list the functional and non-functional requirements.
-•	State where the website will link to if any.
+-	State where the website will link to if any.
-•	List the accessibility features you might consider.
+-	List the accessibility features you might consider.
-•	Create a Hierarchy diagram for
+-	Create a Hierarchy diagram for
-o	How a user would log in / Create an account
+  .
+How a user would log in / Create an account
-o	Create a hierarchy diagram for any main action that can be performed using the application / Create a user journey diagram for the process.
+  .
+Create a hierarchy diagram for any main action that can be performed using the application / Create a user journey diagram for the process.
-•	Talk about the UI/UX and how you want to approach it, talk about the needs and wants of the stakeholder.
+-	Talk about the UI/UX and how you want to approach it, talk about the needs and wants of the stakeholder.
-•	If needed create a sort of table that shows the features or activities that can be performed by each user [Admin, customer]
+-	If needed create a sort of table that shows the features or activities that can be performed by each user [Admin, customer]
-•	Explain and evaluate the user requirements, justify the requirement.
+-	Explain and evaluate the user requirements, justify the requirement.
 Explain who is likely to use the website and legalities involved.
-• Identify the potential risk and how you will mitigate them, like a table [Risk, Solution]
+- 	Identify the potential risk and how you will mitigate them, like a table [Risk, Solution]
-•	Evaluate things like legal, accessibility and benefit/ disadvantages
+-	Evaluate things like legal, accessibility and benefit/ disadvantages
-• Do this for the requirements [Table type (Features, priority, justification)].
+- 	Do this for the requirements [Table type (Features, priority, justification)].
-•	Conclude and evaluate what you will be creating [Like a paragraph explaining your solution]
+-	Conclude and evaluate what you will be creating [Like a paragraph explaining your solution]
 ### Guidance
-•	Make sure that the solution addresses all the needs of the client, make this obvious that you have considered this and explain how you have achieved this.
+-	Make sure that the solution addresses all the needs of the client, make this obvious that you have considered this and explain how you have achieved this.
-•	Justify your proposal adequately in context to how this is what the stakeholder would want and your rationale behind such decisions.
+-	Justify your proposal adequately in context to how this is what the stakeholder would want and your rationale behind such decisions.
-•	When you have stated all the positives remember to list the potential risks that are involved and how you intend to stop this from having any adverse effects on the solution
+-	When you have stated all the positives remember to list the potential risks that are involved and how you intend to stop this from having any adverse effects on the solution
-•	While discussing make sure that you consider all the legal guidelines and regulation pertaining to how you want to develop the solution
+-	While discussing make sure that you consider all the legal guidelines and regulation pertaining to how you want to develop the solution
-•	Make sure to break down and explain all the functional non-functional requirements and how they would benefit the software.
+-	Make sure to break down and explain all the functional non-functional requirements and how they would benefit the software.
-•	Consider the KPI and user acceptance criteria, The KPI should be something like “The software should run on multiple types of devices” This would evaluate how and if this was net at the end.
+-	Consider the KPI and user acceptance criteria, The KPI should be something like “The software should run on multiple types of devices” This would evaluate how and if this was net at the end.
 The user acceptance criteria should be in a user wants and can the user do type of scenario.
 ## Activity B (I)
 ### Visual/ interface designs
-•	For each design create a user interface
+-	For each design create a user interface
-•	Include a way to demonstrate user journey.
+-	Include a way to demonstrate user journey.
-•	The design should include justifications of the colours used.
+-	The design should include justifications of the colours used.
-•	Follow the W3C guidelines.
+-	Follow the W3C guidelines.
-•	State the front-end requirements.
+-	State the front-end requirements.
-•	State the back-end requirements.
+-	State the back-end requirements.
-•	Evaluate the security of the system.
+-	Evaluate the security of the system.
 In a general manner of who should do it and not how it should be done.

 ### Algorithm
-•	Using pseudo code or any other appropriate method explain how functional parts like
+-	Using pseudo code or any other appropriate method explain how functional parts like
-o	Login in
+  .
+Login in
-o	Registering a new user
+  .
+Registering a new user
-o	How booking an order would work.
+  .
+How booking an order would work.
-• Have a justification of each Algorith and put more context on how it should really work
+-	Have a justification of each Algorith and put more context on how it should really work
-•	If needed create a table for each error that might happen for each algorithm and how it would be handled
+-	If needed create a table for each error that might happen for each algorithm and how it would be handled
-•	Create a Data table [Name, function, Data type and reason] of data that you will use.
+-	Create a Data table [Name, function, Data type and reason] of data that you will use.
-•	Create diagrams to explain the backend [Data Model].
+-	Create diagrams to explain the backend [Data Model].
-o	Conceptual
+  .
+Conceptual
-o	Logical
+  .
+Logical
-o	Physical
+  .
+Physical
-•	Explain how you intend to test this system [Type, Who, data set, when, time, outcome]
+-	Explain how you intend to test this system [Type, Who, data set, when, time, outcome]

 # Task 2  (Todo)
-•	[Do your thing :)]
+-	[Do your thing :)]
-•	For the code
+-	For the code
-o	Use a consistent naming convention.
+  .
+Use a consistent naming convention.
-o	Indent properly.
+  .
+Indent properly.
-o	Comment all the section.
+  .
+Comment all the section.
-•	For tracking
+-	For tracking
-•	Document and explain your development process.
+-	Document and explain your development process.
-• Create a table that explains your versioning ([Version, date, Changes Made and Reason])
+-	Create a table that explains your versioning ([Version, date, Changes Made and Reason])
-•	Add dates and use a versioning system.
+-	Add dates and use a versioning system.
-• After you change the version, Identify what the problems were and how you acted and fixed them
+-	After you change the version, Identify what the problems were and how you acted and fixed them
-•	For asset log use a table and
+-	For asset log use a table and
-o	Show the image if necessary.
+  .
+Show the image if necessary.
-o	The source of the image
+  .
+The source of the image
-o	Why you used this.
+  .
+Why you used this.
 Not how you got it but why you are using it regarding to the application.
-o	A table to link to external sites if necessary.
+  .
+A table to link to external sites if necessary.
-•	For submission show and explain the interface of all your code
+-	For submission show and explain the interface of all your code
-• In the assets section, explain the images and links you have choosen regarding to legal, ethical and moral issues
+-	In the assets section, explain the images and links you have choosen regarding to legal, ethical and moral issues
-• For testing use a test Heuritics sheet
+-	For testing use a test Heuritics sheet
-•	The interface and labels that explains what “what” does.
+-	The interface and labels that explains what “what” does.
-•	A document that shows your code and explain blocks and what you were doing.
+-	A document that shows your code and explain blocks and what you were doing.
-• A breif explanation on the type of testing you want to do like unit testing...
+-	A breif explanation on the type of testing you want to do like unit testing...
-•	[Create a test plan for each part of the application] this would be classified as unit testing.
+-	[Create a test plan for each part of the application] this would be classified as unit testing.
-•	[Test the application]  test the whole application
+-	[Test the application]  test the whole application
-•	A table testing each part of the code.
+-	A table testing each part of the code.
-•	Show the outcome of the fixes you made after testing and explain how they are now better.
+-	Show the outcome of the fixes you made after testing and explain how they are now better.
 ### Guidance
-•	Make sure you use more than one programming language.
+-	Make sure you use more than one programming language.
-• Ensure to collectt user input no matter how little so you can have something to test
+- 	Ensure to collectt user input no matter how little so you can have something to test
-• Make sure to add commments to the code that explains the logic of what you are doing
+- 	Make sure to add commments to the code that explains the logic of what you are doing
 # Task 3A
 •	Get technical and non-technical users.
 •	Ask questions that you can act on [Apart from general questions]